scatix1948/Winrar-key/README.md

   1. Open Winrar.

-  2. Drag the rarkey file into winrar.
+  2. Drag the rarregkey file into winrar.

   3. Have fun..